-Should you buy the Garmin Vivoactive 4 or the Garmin Venu?
+Garmin Vivoactive 4 vs. Venu: Which should you buy?

 |✔️

+The Garmin Venu is only available in one size, which is 43mm.
+Other than these few factors, they might as well be the same watch.
+Both of these watches are compatible with quick-release bands, so it's easy to find a variety of third-party options for your wearable.
+Garmin Venu bands come in the 20mm size while Garmin Vivoactive 4 bands come in the 22mm size.
+If you opt for the smaller 4S model, you'll need to look for 18mm bands.

-As far as battery life is concerned, you'll be able to squeeze eight days out of the Vivoactive 4 in smartwatch mode.
+You'll have longer battery life with the Vivoactive 4.
+In smartwatch mode, you'll be able to squeeze up to eight days out of the larger Vivoactive 4 model.
 It'll be six hours when in GPS and music mode.
-The Vivoactive 4S is smaller and therefore has a smaller battery, so it goes down to seven days in smartwatch mode.
-You'll get a total of five hours in GPS and music mode.
+The Vivoactive 4S is smaller and therefore has a smaller battery, so it goes down to seven days in smartwatch mode and five hours in GPS and music mode.
+All things considered, this is still excellent battery life for a smartwatch that's packed with so many features.

-As we mentioned earlier, the Garmin Venu boasts a new AMOLED display, which is a joy to look at it.
-Naturally, you'll have to sacrifice some battery life for this level of beauty.
-The Venu provides five days of battery in smartwatch mode and six hours in GPS and music mode.
+As we mentioned earlier, the Garmin Venu boasts a crisp AMOLED display, which is truly a joy to look at it.
+So naturally, you'll have to sacrifice some battery life for this level of brilliance and beauty.
+The Venu provides up to five days of battery in smartwatch mode and six hours in GPS and music mode.
+It's a bit less than the Vivoactive 4, but still much better than most competitors on the market these days.

-Both The Vivoactive 4 and the Venu come with built-in GPS, 5 ATM water resistance, Garmin Pay, music storage, and smartphone notifications.
-You'll have access to more than 20 built-in indoor and outdoor sports apps including running, cycling, pool swimming, Pilates, yoga, golf, and more.
-There are also new features to help you slow down and recenter, namely the structured breathwork activities that are designed to promote focus and relaxation.
+The Garmin Vivoactive 4 and the Venu both have built-in GPS, 5 ATM water resistance, Garmin Pay, music storage, and smartphone notifications.
+You'll have access to more than 20 built-in indoor and outdoor sports apps, including running, cycling, pool swimming, Pilates, yoga, and golf.
+You can slow down and recenter with the structured breathwork activities that are designed to help promote focus and relaxation.

-An essential feature on some other Garmin fitness smartwatches, the Vivoactive 4 and Venu 4 now come with a Pulse Ox sensor that monitors blood oxygen saturation levels.
-There's also respiration tracking for monitoring the number of breaths you take per minute.
-When you combine these two features, you'll have access to more insightful sleep data.
-You'll also be able to log daily water intake with the hydration tracking feature.
+The Pulse Ox sensor monitors blood oxygen saturation levels, an essential feature found on many other Garmin smartwatches.
+The Garmin Vivoactive 4 and Venu both have a Pulse Ox sensor.
+There's also respiration tracking that monitors the number of breaths you take per minute.

-There are many different ways to pick an exercise with these watches, too.
-Whether you choose one of the preloaded sports apps, the preset workouts from Garmin Connect, training plans from Garmin Coach, or you'd prefer to create your own customizable workouts, there's no shortage of options here.
+There are many different ways to select an exercise with these watches, too.
+Whether you choose one of the pre-loaded sports apps, the preset workouts from Garmin Connect, training plans from Garmin Coach, or you'd prefer to create customizable workouts.
+There's no shortage of options here, which is great for versatile athletes who want to switch up their routine now and then.

-Finally, the Vivoactive 4 and the Venu both bring an exciting new feature that will come in handy for fitness enthusiasts.
-You'll have more than 40 on-screen animated workouts for strength training, cardio, yoga, and Pilates.
-This means you can easily follow along on your watch as the animation demonstrates proper form and technique for your workout.
+Finally, the Garmin Vivoactive 4 and the Venu both offer an innovative feature that will come in handy for fitness enthusiasts.
+You'll have access to over 40 on-screen animated workouts for strength training, cardio, yoga, and Pilates.
+You can easily follow along on your watch as the animation demonstrates your workout's proper form and technique.

-Which should you choose?
+Garmin Vivoactive 4 vs. Venu: Which should you buy?

-The only way these smartwatches differ is in their display, battery life, and size options.
-While these are some important specs to consider when choosing a wearable, it's likely that you'll be more interested in what it offers in terms of tracking and features.
-Both the Garmin Vivoactive 4/4S and the Garmin Venu are equipped with over 20 pre-loaded sports apps, on-screen workouts, heart-rate monitoring, 5 ATM water resistance, and many more.
+The only way these two fitness smartwatches differ is in their display, battery life, and size options.
+While these are some important specs to consider when choosing a wearable, most users will likely be more interested in tracking features and other extra perks.
+The Garmin Vivoactive 4/4S and the Venu are both equipped with built-in GPS, over 20 pre-loaded sports apps, on-screen workouts, heart-rate monitoring, 5 ATM water resistance, and many more.

-If you're partial to an AMOLED display with your smartwatches and you don't mind paying a little more for it, you'll be drawn to the Venu.
-While this also means slightly shorter battery life, it might just be worth it for a sharper, brighter screen.
+It's also worth mentioning that the newer (and more expensive) Garmin Venu 2/2S models offer some great upgrades in terms of health/fitness tracking.
+You get two size options and more advanced features, so it might be a better option for some users.
+The newest release in the lineup is the Garmin Venu 2 Plus, which also comes in a 43mm case.
+However, this premium model has a built-in microphone, so you can use voice assistants and take calls.

-Regardless of what your preferences are, both of these Garmin smartwatches are going to provide you with superior fitness tracking, more insightful sleep monitoring, breathwork activities, music storage, and more.
+Regardless of your preferences, both the Garmin Vivoactive 4 and Venu are great smartwatches that will provide you with superior fitness tracking, more insightful sleep monitoring, breathwork activities, music storage, and more.
+If you're focused on fashion and prefer a lifestyle watch, go with the Venu.
+If you prefer a more basic design geared toward fitness enthusiasts, choose the Vivoactive 4 instead.

 Do it all and then some

-In addition to your basic fitness tracking, the Vivoactive 4 offers other helpful features, like Pulse Ox, Body Battery, respiration and hydration tracking, and on-screen workouts.
+In addition to your basic fitness tracking, the Vivoactive 4 offers some other neat perks, such as Pulse Ox, Body Battery, on-screen workouts, music storage, Garmin Pay, and more.